The Acting Battalion Commander

 The orders assigning the major to acting command of the battalion were issued.
 The over two month command tour of 64 days initiated.

 It would be an eventful 64 days as the battalion was preparing for upcoming gunnery and maneuver densities in its busy schedule.
-These intense training exercises of several weeks each, as noted, to be conducted at Grafenwöhr, Hohenfels and Wildflecken for gunnery, the ARTEP and partnership unit field work as well as work involved in a developing battalion reorganization to re-form the battalion to Division 86 format.
+These intense training exercises of several weeks each, as noted, to be conducted at Grafenwöhr, Hohenfels and Wildflecken for gunnery, the ARTEP and partnership unit field work required significant preparation.
+Additionally, work involved planning and preparatory effort for a developing battalion reorganization to re-form the battalion to Division 86 format and integration of the M3 Bradley Infantry Fighting Vehicle.

 In the latter case, preliminary work to consolidate all the company maintenance sections into a battalion maintenance organization in the headquarters company, elimination of the three mechanized infantry company 81mm mortar sections and expansion of the battalion 107mm mortar platoon from four tubes to, in effect, a battery of 6 tubes, and consolidation of all anti-tank TOW missile systems (Tube–launched, Optically tracked, Wire-guided) into a single anti-tank company, were keeping all concerned battalion staff engaged.
 The latter initiatives involved deactivation of the combat support company and assignment of its combat support elements, less anti-tank sections, to headquarters company.